60% of Enterprise Marketers Set To Use Artificial Intelligence (AI) in Content Marketing Strategy This Year

 Finding #1: Marketers Set to use AI to Develop their Content Marketing Strategies

-- 42 percent of marketers responded they are somewhat likely to use Artificial Intelligence, Machine Learning and Deep Learning to develop their content marketing strategy in 2018
+- 42 percent of marketers responded they are somewhat likely to use Artificial Intelligence, Machine Learning and Deep Learning to develop their content marketing strategy

-- 17 percent of marketers are very likely to implement AI and Deep Learning in 2018
+- 17 percent of marketers are very likely to implement AI and Deep Learning

-- 4 percent already implemented AI and Deep Learning in 2018
+- 4 percent already implemented AI and Deep Learning

 “Artificial Intelligence and Machine Learning is an interesting area we’ve been exploring to weave into our SEO strategy at IBM and our partnership with BrightEdge is critical to staying ahead of the digital marketing curve.”
 Ellen Mamedov, Head of SEO at IBM.